Breastfeeding 5 min read

 • Air-dry or pat gently with a clean towel.

-• Rub a few drops of expressed breastmilk on nipples after feeds; breastmilk’s antimicrobial factors speed healing.
+• Rub a few drops of expressed breastmilk on nipples after feeds; breastmilk has antimicrobial factors that speed healing.

 3. Clothing & pads.